 BROKEN BOXES: ABOUT THE PRODUCER

 Ginger Dunnill is the founder and producer of Broken Boxes Podcast.
 Dunnill works in audio composition, sound installation and performance-based art.
-She collaborates with artists globally, creating, acknowledging and performing work that inspires human connection and speaks on social justice.
+She collaborates with artists globally, creating, acknowledging and performing work that inspires human connection, stands for intersectionality and advocates social and land

 "I recognize my own story is a very broken one and I am learning everyday how to be a better human.
 I want to be clear that my work with Broken Boxes is not asserting to take up any space that is not mine personally to hold.
 I stake no claim as a public voice for any Indigenous, Queer, POC, or Femme cultures and communities who are represented on the Broken Boxes project.
 I do not assert to profit off of any work in relationship to identity and struggle of others or myself as represented through the Broken Boxes project.
 I do not assert to speak for my family and community in Hawai'i as a representative to that place and I carry no colonial authenticity representation to prove my worth to anyone who may come after me in a harmful way.
 The work of the Broken Boxes project aims to archive our stories as collective radical and vibrant human beings who are resisting contemporary colonization and patriarchy.
 I am humbled by the opportunity to share the complex stories of people who are survivors of isolation, trauma and anxiety and to also share the stories of those who are grounded in their identity in a way many of us today are not safe or able to be.
 The work approached in the Broken Boxes project aims to provide some type of recognition for the in-between places where we all may connect, find relationship to each other and heal." -Ginger